Working as a Contractor in Germany for a US Company

 How do I stay compliant as a contractor in Germany?

 Many of the compliance issues mentioned can be avoided by working with an umbrella company.
-In essence, you become an employee of the umbrella company which resolves many of the self-employment, misclassification and contracting issues.
+In essence, you are hired by the umbrella company which resolves many of the self-employment, misclassification and contracting issues.
 The umbrella company can sponsor work permits, withhold taxes and pay social contributions on your behalf.
 This allows you to focus on your work knowing that you have expert assistance in Germany.

 How can Contractor Taxation help you as a contractor in Germany?